If you have a website then you’ll want to get organic traffic, despite the term sounding a bit vegan.

 Notice how the above example has a clear title, you can understand what the post is about.

-Some website providers (I’m looking at you WordPress) default blog post page URLs to a selection of numbers – absolute rubbish if you want prospects to find you on a Google search.
+Some website providers (I’m looking at you WordPress) default blog post page URLs to a selection of numbers and that’s absolute rubbish if you want prospects to find you on a Google search.
 No one is going to be typing in random numbers to find the answers they are seeking.

 6. Know your keywords and long-tail keywords.